FBibonne/httpcache-servlet-app/README.md

-# HttpCache extension for Spring MVC
+# Http caching filter for jakarta servlet applications

-The HttpCache extension for Spring MVC is a library which aim to extends Spring MVC in order to make easier http caching for controllers endpoints annotated with `@HttpCache`.
-The library also contains [the definition of the `@HttpCache` annotation](src/main/java/poc/httpcache/annotation/HttpCache.java)
+The Http caching filter for jakarta servlet applications is a library which aim to enable http caching for jakarta servlet applications according to http caching information provided by an openAPI specification.

 ## How to use it [WIP]

-Simple steps for getting started with a classical WebMvc application.
+Simple steps for getting started with a classical jakarta servlet application.

 ### Install it

 - Add to dependencies

-### Anotate your controlers for http caching
+### Add a openAPI specification in the classpath

-- Anotate Controller methods
+Write a openAPI specification file in the ` src/main/resources` of your project with `x-cache` extensions inside responses code.

 Now, if you run the application, you can verify that the annotated endpoints serve cache headers with resources.